Mark Dean Veca: Ornamental Illness, Part II

 MARK DEAN VECA – DUALFORCES – ARIEL ERESTINGCOL

-RACECAR 13 – ARTEK – JUSTIN BARTLETT – DORA DRIMALAS – BRIAN FLYNN
+RACECAR 13 – ARTEK – JUSTIN BARTLETT – DORA DRIMALAS – BRIAN FLYNNLIVE ARTWORK BY:

 525 W 7TH ST.